Is there a cure for premature ejaculation?

 Cases of secondary PE, on the other hand, often derive from some form of erectile dysfunction.
 “In younger men, in particular, erectile dysfunction is typically not due to any physical abnormality,” says Dr Vickers.
 “They’re more often due to confidence and performance anxiety.”

-As a result, doctors often use standard ED medication when treating premature ejaculation.
+As a result, doctors often use standard ED medical treatment when addressing premature ejaculation.

 The effectiveness of this treatment means that most erectile problems should improve, resulting in better confidence that, in turn, will help alleviate the PE.